vd Brink Home Automations

 Android tablet

-There is a free version with a watermark and has limited functionality.
+There is a free version with a watermark and limited functionality.
 For € 7,90 + VAT you can buy an unlimited lifetime single pc license.

-• Define a url to load on startup:
+• Define a URL to load on startup:

-• Automatically load the latest state of the page on start up.
+• Automatically load the latest state of the page on startup.

 • Light detection via the camera: